bsccf/Uni-notes/Mathematics for Engineering and the Environment/4U Differential Equations 1/dependent variables.md

 #### What are
 ## Dependent variables
 ### Definition
-1) These are the variables in an equation that have their values defined interms of the values of other variables.
+1) These are the variables in an equation that have their values defined interms of the values of other variables (usually by [[independent variables]]).
 2)  In an experiment, their values are studied under the hypothesis or requirement that they depend, by some law/rule/equation, on the values of other variables.

 ### Example